KTH/default-envs/README.md

 ```

 ### Required values without any defaults
 Some envs do not have defaults and must required to exist before starting your service.
-You can do this by setting the value of the env attribute to defaultEnvs.ENV_REQUIRED.
+You can do this by setting the value of the env attribute to `defaultEnvs.REQUIRED_NO_DEFAULT`.
 This will make the application throw an exception if the env is not found when runing
-defaultEnvs.set({}).
+defaultEnvs.set({}), console.

 ```bash
 node app.js